Mansfield school gets rated as 'good' by Ofsted's education inspectors

 The 57-pupil mixed school, on Woodhouse Road, also met independent school standards, according to the inspection.

-Headed by Nikki Purcell, the school, which caters for pupils aged 14-19, was described as “well led and managed by a cohesive senior leadership team.”
+The school, which caters for pupils aged 14-19, was described as ‘well led and managed by a cohesive senior leadership team’.

-The report said absenteeism was limiting their chances to “achieve well and prepare for their next steps” but acknowledged that leaders were “determined to support these pupils to attend more regularly.”
+The report said absenteeism was limiting their chances to ‘achieve well and prepare for their next steps’, but acknowledged leaders were ‘determined to support these pupils to attend more regularly’.

-Headteacher Nikki Purcell said "I’m really pleased with our inspection result.
+Nikki Purcell, headteacher, said "I’m really pleased with our inspection result.
 It was great to showcase the brilliant work that our learners and staff have completed over the last few years.

 "To hear the comments that learners and parents made to inspectors about our school was humbling.
 They inspire us to continue working hard to ensure they achieve great things and have a positive future."